By Celia Kitzinger, 17th August 2020

 There’s no information on this list about the issues that will be dealt with in the hearing – you’ll only discover this once the hearing begins.

 There’s also no time estimate provided on this list.
 I once requested to attend a hearing, having allotted a morning for it, only to learn once I received the link that it was scheduled to last for three days.
+Another time, the hearing was done and dusted in 16 minutes.

 You can find Court of Protection hearings on this list by looking for the words “Also sitting as a Judge in the Court of Protection” next to a judge’s name, and the letters “COP” before the case number.
 For example: